omoponfhir/omoponfhir-omopv5-dstu2-mapping/STU3_to_DSTU2.md

 		`.addCategory becomes .setCategory`
 	there is no addPerformer method
 		`observation.addPerformer(performerRef);` becomes
 		```
 		List<ResourceReferenceDt> tempList= observation.getPerformer();
 		tempList.add(performerRef);
 		observation.setPerformer(tempList);
 		```
+	getAppliesTo doesn't exist as far as far as ranges are concerned. the only thing that could potentially apply is the "meaning"

 In MedicationRequest, in DSTU2, it was all called MedicationOrder instead.
 	Subject doesn't exist as a type, instead we have Patient